lishunyang12/lishunyang12/README.md

 ## Hi there 👋

+I am second-year computer engineer at National University of Singapore.
+My passion is to utilize hardware and software technologies to solve real world problems.
+I recently joined NUS calibur robotics club through DarkNus programme as a firmware engineer.

+- 🔭 I’m currently working on firmware of controlling a 6-DOF robotic arm.
+- 🌱 I’m currently learning forward and inverse kinematics.
+- 🤔 I’m looking for help with multimodal learning and embodied artificial intelligence.
 <!--
 **lishunyang12/lishunyang12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...